How to Get an Exit Visa Permit in India

 3. Address proof in India: –

-A. Copy of Electricity Bill / Telephone Bill on Own/Parents/ Grandparents/Spouse Name.
+A. Copy of Electricity Bill / Telephone Bill in Own/Parents/ Grandparents/Spouse Name.

-B. Form – C (if Applicant is staying at the hotel).
+B. Form – C (if the Applicant is staying at the hotel).

 4. Applicant Indian Immigration arrival stamp.